sruthyasokan/Fetch-IMAP-Emails/README.md

 # Reading IMAP Mail Accounts and save data to database

-Reading IMAP-Mail Accounts and save the following data in a database
+Reading IMAP-Mail Accounts (outgoing and incoming) and save the following data in a database: address of sender, address of recipient, subject of the mail, content (body of the mail), name of attachments.

 The following is the HTML and PHP code to list emails from Gmail account and save the following data in a database.